MrBurnyC/CS-570-Fall-2018-John-Carroll/README.md

 - I pushed from SDSU's server eduoam which includes all of Dr. Carroll's files such as .bash , .cshrc, .mailrc and etc files that are only seen by running the command `ls -la`.

--i The programs are in their corresponding directories *except* for program 2. program 2 is actually program 2.
+- The programs are in their corresponding directories *except* for program 2. program 2 is actually program 2.
 This is because we used program 2 as a basic for program 4.
 Program 2 is in the directory "oldTwo"